 For a full-out 7.1 system, our team’s recommendation is the Klipsch 7.1 RP-280.
 The price is a bit steep but for the technology you are getting, which includes their proprietary Tractrix Horn Technology, the cost is worth it.

 Home Theater Receiver

-If you go for a passive home theater speaker system, then you need a home theater receiver in your setup.
+If you go for a passive home theater speaker system, then you need Dolby Atmos surround sound in your setup.
 Its job is to send and receive audio and visuals from multiple sources including your speakers and other components.
-It also processes the audio and visual formats including Dolby, DTS, Blu Ray, 4K and 8K resolution.
+It also processes the audio and visual formats including Dolby, DTS, 4K, and 8K resolution.

 It’s important to make sure the AV receiver is compatible with your speaker setup.
 In other words, if you have a 7.1 system, look for a receiver that has the same number of channels.

 The Denon AVR-S540BT is a 5.2 channel option our team recommends.
 If you have a 7-channel setup, then the Onkyo TX-SR494 AV Receiver is our top choice.

 Home Theater Seating

 Don’t forget about your own comfort in your home theater.
 Many people tend to forget this.
 How you decorate and furnish the room should also be considered at the cost.
 The national average budget for a 5.
 1 surround sound system isn’t very high, but if you want the most high-end Dolby Atmos speakers and seating, then the price range or cost of a home theater increases.

 We do suggest not skimping on installation costs for comfort.
 Your movie won’t be as enjoyable without a nice and cozy couch or other theater seating to enjoy it on.
 Look around for high-quality recliners to install with armrests, memory foam, and cup holders.